hugokernel/OpenSCAD_Dovetail/README.md

-# Dovetail parametric generator for OpenScad
+# Dovetail parametric generator for OpenSCAD

 You want to print a OpenSCAD design too large for your 3D printer ?